-When Heathrow Airport started an 8-week consultation on the airspace and future operations of the airport between January and March 2019, they briefed Arup to help them deliver meaningful, objective sound demonstrations to the communities that could be affected.
-An important part of the brief was to present the information in a really engaging way and to try and widen the demographic that had been reached at previous consultations.
+When Heathrow Airport started an 8-week consultation on the airspace and airport future operations, between January and March 2019, we were briefed to help deliver meaningful, objective sound demonstrations to the affected communities.

 • Understand Heathrow’s proposals